Orders API Overview

 customer_id

-when retrieved from the Orders API, so you should not rely on this field for your integration.Sellers can merge duplicate customer profiles that represent the same customer.
+field of the corresponding payment, which is more likely to be populated.
+If this field isn't specified when the payment is created, Square attempts to set it by finding a matching customer profile or creating an instant profile.Sellers can merge duplicate customer profiles that represent the same customer.
 The merge operation deletes the existing customer profiles and creates a new aggregated customer profile with a new ID.
-Currently, searching for orders using the new customer ID does not return any orders that were made using a previous customer ID.
+Currently, searching for orders using the new customer ID doesn't return any orders that were made using a previous customer ID.

 As a workaround, you should store all previous customer IDs and provide them in the